tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Schemas.md

-12. Click "Create new mixin" on the very top
+12. Click "Create new mixin" at the top.

       ![Demo](./images/schemamixin7.png)

-13. Display name is "Transactions Details Mixin <your-assigned-number>" and then hit 'Add Mixin'
+13. Enter "Transactions Details Mixin <your-assigned-number>" as the "Display name" and click "Add Mixin".

     ![Demo](./images/schemamixin8.png)